Prolotherapy injections are for anyone who suffers from chronic joint pain or degenerative joint disease.

 In another trial, albeit with a smaller sample size, patients with thumb or finger osteoarthritis who received dextrose prolotherapy injection noted that they experienced “less pain” when moving their fingers compared to those who only received lidocaine.

 Source of Health offers prolotherapy in Scottsdale.
 We offer a complimentary consultation to determine if you can be a candidate for this type of treatment.
-Contact us now to learn more and find out how prolotherapy and rejuvenating medicine can help you.
+Contact us now to learn more and find out how prolotherapy and regenerative medicine can help you.